Pixomondo/quilt/README.md

 - tilesize: size of the tiles, i.e. units of the texture synthesis process (default: 30).
 - overlap: amount of overlap between two tiles (default: 10).
-Note: the bigger the overlap is the longer is the computation, but the less seams will be visible in the texture.
+Note: the bigger the overlap the slower, but the less seams will be visible in the texture.
 Overlap value should be > 0,
 < (tilesize/2).
 - error: amount of error accepted in the selection of the tiles.
 A small error (e.g. 0.002) reduces the probability of artifacts, but increase